Mark Anderson MA, PT, CPE

 Kristen Cederlind, OTR/L

 Kristen Cederlind, OTR/L, joined the WorkWell team in 2013 and currently serves as the Director of Clinical Services.
-With nearly 30 years of experience as an Occupational Therapist, she has consulted with manufacturing employers across the country to develop customized Onsite therapy and wellness programs to improve employee health and safety, while collaborating with the rest of the Onsite team in service implementation, provider training, customer and provider relations.
+With over 30 years of experience as an Occupational Therapist, she has consulted with manufacturing employers across the country to develop customized Onsite therapy and wellness programs to improve employee health and safety, while collaborating with the rest of the Onsite team in service implementation, provider training, customer and provider relations.

 Kristen graduated from the University of Southern California and is a member of both the California and American Occupational Therapy Associations.
-She has presented at national conferences on various occupational health topics. (online/US in-person faculty)
+She has presented at regional and national conferences on various occupational health topics. (online/US in-person faculty)

 Deirdre “Dee” Daley, PT, DPT